 He works at the seam where technology, art, and design meet.
 He likes processes that look complicated from the outside because they are, and treats science as a kind of art and art as a kind of science.
 The work he cares about most makes cities and buildings better for the people who actually use them.

-Before Austin he spent a long stretch in California.
-Before that, in his younger years, he was a professional skateboarder, and some of what he made then combined design and skateboarding in ways he is still proud of.
+Before Austin I spent a long stretch in California.
+During part of that, in my younger years, I was a professional skateboarder, and some of what I made in that long stretch combined design and skateboarding in ways I'm still proud of.

-He reads.
-He writes when he has something worth saying.
-He has a soft spot for meaningful things that meaningful people have spent meaningful time on.
+I read.
+I write when I have something worth saying.
+I have a soft spot for meaningful things that meaningful people have spent meaningful time on.

-Most days he explores cities by bicycle, looking for three things: playful moments hiding in the mundane; ruins in nature, or unnatural nature in cities; and large fields of color, which he is trying to flatten into something painterly.
-He is still working on the third.
+Most days I explore cities by bicycle, looking for three things: playful moments hiding in the mundane; ruins in nature, or unnatural nature in cities; and large fields of color, which I'm trying to flatten into something painterly.
+I'm still working on the third.

-He recently got a large-format camera that he is still figuring out.
-He is mostly using it to fight three-point perspective.
+I recently got a large-format camera that I'm still figuring out.
+I'm mostly using it to fight three-point perspective.

-Most of his photographs are black and white.
-He is colorblind, and black-and-white pictures are easier for a colorblind person to edit.
+Most of my photographs are black and white.
+I'm colorblind, and black-and-white pictures are easier for a colorblind person to edit.
 They also just look better.
-Then again, he also takes and edits a great many color photographs, so these last few sentences may not have said anything at all.
+Then again, I also take and edit a great many color photographs, so these last few sentences may not have said anything at all.

-He also loves going fast on absurdly expensive bicycles, and has committed to getting faster until his body decides that's fast enough.
+I also love going fast on absurdly expensive bicycles, and I've committed to getting faster until my body decides that's fast enough.